parsiya/parsiya.net/content/post/2021/2021-09-26-attack-surface-analysis-3-resurrection/index.markdown

 3. [Implicit File Path Support][uri-file-path-support] which allows us not to include the `file:///` scheme and let the library transform it to the local path.
-4. `%username%` and `%appdata%` environment variables are useful if your app resolves them.
+4. `%username%` and `%appdata%` environment variables are useful if the app resolves them.